mgaffigan/oie/DEVELOPERS.md

 From the `server/` directory, run `ant -f mirth-build.xml -DdisableSigning=true`.

-If you are using Mirth Connect Administrator Launcher, you may need to omit `-DdisableSigning=true` to support JWS signatures.
+If you are using Mirth Connect Administrator Launcher, you may need to omit `-DdisableSigning=true` to support JWS signatures and run MCAL passing `-k -d` to make it ignore self-signed certificates.
 Launchers like [Ballista](https://github.com/kayyagari/ballista) do not require signing, and signing adds considerable time to the build process.

 ## Run